Home

 The Western Dragon Kite

-The modern Western Dragon kite is an entirely different beast to the traditional Chinese variety.
+The modern Western dragon kite is an entirely different beast to the traditional Chinese variety.
 However, a large and detailed one is still a great head-turner!
-Particularly if it is of the 3D variety.
+This is particularly true if it is of the 3D variety.

 These colorful and spectacular designs, often with a rather looong tail, appeal to adults as well as children.
-Perhaps to women more than men - I know my wife wants one!
-I guess you could classify these kites into the Novelty category.
-On the other hand, most Novelty designs are tiny things aimed at the kids kites market...
+Perhaps the appeal is more to women than men—I know my wife wanted one at one stage!
+I guess you could put these kites in the Novelty category.

-The Shrek 2 3D Dragon Kite over there on the left features an inflatable body!
-It was worth about US$60 and supplied with 36 kilo (80 pound) flying line and a carry case.
-Inspired by Chinese ideas, but hardly a traditional Chinese kite, even if some of these kinds of kites are actually made in China!
+The Shrek 2 3D Dragon kite at the top of this page featured an inflatable body!
+It was worth about US$60 and supplied with 36 kilogram (80 pound) flying line and a carry case.

 Here's another one.
-The 2 meter (6 feet) Dragon Delta Kite from New Tech.
-Like it's name suggested, it was actually the familiar Delta sail with a dragon body attached underneath for looks!
-Not only that, but the makers have added a colorful long flat tail, like a Pennon kite, as well.
+The 2-meter (6-foot) Dragon delta kite from New Tech.
+Like its name suggested, it was actually the familiar delta sail with a dragon body attached underneath for looks!
+Not only that, but the makers had added a colorful long flat tail, like a pennon kite.
 Talk about a mixture!

-Check out the photo below, taken at a kite festival in Texas, USA.
-It features a great-looking 3D Dragon kite, with many other festival kites in the background...
+Check out the photo up there, taken at a kite festival in Texas, USA.
+It features a great-looking 3D dragon kite, with many other festival kites in the background.

 The Flat Dragon Kite

-These are popular with kids, and widely available from shops.
-The general configuration is a Pennon (round top) or Delta outline, with a matching long flat tail.
-Not as narrow as a simple streamer tail, and decorated to be an integral part of the 'creature' represented.
-That's right, they are not necessarily Dragons as such, although any one of these is still referred to as a Dragon Kite.
+These are popular with kids and widely available from shops.
+The general configuration is a pennon (round top) or delta outline, with a matching long flat tail.
+The tail is not as narrow as a simple streamer and is decorated to be an integral part of the creature represented.
+That's right, they are not necessarily dragons as such, although any one of these is still referred to as a dragon kite.

 A wide variety of designs can be painted on, not just dragon faces!
-But they are still called 'Dragon kites'.
-A typical one measures 41 cm (16 inches) by 38 cm (15 inches) with a 5.5 meter (18 feet) tail.
+But they are still called "dragon kites."
+A typical one measures 41 cm (16 in.) by 38 cm (15 in.) with a 5.5 m (18 ft.) tail.
 Designs with much longer tails are available too.

 Flying

-A simple and easy single-line kite, perfect for beginners.
+This is a simple and easy single-line kite, perfect for beginners.
 I might get one for my little boy when he grows up a bit!
-Having said that these kites suit beginners, the Pennon-style ones aren't quite as stable as say, a single-line Delta or even the traditional Diamond shaped kite.
+(In 2022: erm ...
+I didn't, and he is taller than me now!)
+Having said that these kites suit beginners, the Pennon-style ones aren't quite as stable as say, a single-line delta or even the traditional diamond-shaped kite.

-A flat style of dragon kite - a Pennon kite with very long flowing tail
+A flat style of dragon - a Pennon kite with very long flowing tail.Long!

 Flat dragons tend to swirl around in the wind, which is great since it really shows off the tail.